IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > [!tip] This page is a work in progress

-A state's human rights obligations are divided into three broad categories.
+A State's human rights obligations are divided into three broad categories.
 Respect, protect, and fulfil.
 The obligation to **respect**, means that the government must not violate the rights of men and boys.
 The obligation to **protect**, means that the government must put laws and policies in place to prevent violations of human rights by non-government actors.
 For example, laws prohibiting domestic violence.
 The obligation to **fulfil**, means that the government must take positive steps to ensure that men and boys enjoy their rights in practice.
 This includes considering “factors that impede” men’s enjoyment of their rights and the removal of those obstacles.

 ## The need for identify state obligations to men and boys

 Governments are more likely to protect and respect rights when human rights guidance and jurisprudence explicitly identify how to protect and respect those rights.

 The United Nations *Human Rights Committee* is responsible for receiving State reports on the ICCPR and issuing recommendations.
 The Committee has made thirty-seven General Comments on the interpretation of the ICCPR.
-General Comment 18 details State obligations under Article 2 (non-discrimination) and General Comment 28[^1] details State obligations under Article 3 ( equal rights between men and women).
+General Comment 18 details State obligations under Article 2 (non-discrimination) and General Comment 28[^1] details State obligations under Article 3 (equal rights between men and women).

 Although Article 3 of the ICCPR requires equal enjoyment of rights for both women and men, there is no official guidance with regards to men's rights.
 General Comment 28 focuses entirely on women.
 Paragraph 1 states:

 > The Committee has decided to update its general comment on article 3 of the Covenant and to replace general comment No. 4 (thirteenth session, 1981), in the light of the experience it has gathered in its activities over the last 20 years. **The present revision seeks to take account of the important impact of this article on the enjoyment by women of the human rights protected under the Covenant.**

+Similarly, the United Nations *Committee on Economic, Social and Cultural Rights* issues has issued twenty-seven General Comments, including General Comment 16, which concerns Article 3 if ICECSR (equal rights between women and men) and General Comment 20, regarding Article 2 (non-discrimination).
+General Comment 16 focuses entirely on equal rights for women.
+General Comment 20 briefly recognisies that men may face discrimination; "Refusal to grant paternity leave may also amount to discrimination against men."[^60]

 Additionally, States have a number of other instruments that provide comprehensive guidance on protecting and respecting the rights of women and girls.
 For example, the *Convention on the Elimination of Discrimination Against Women*, forty General Recommendations from the *Committee on the Elimination of Discrimination against Women*, the *Beijing Declaration and Platform For Action*, the United Nations *Commission on the Status of Women*, and reports from the *Special Rapporteur on Violence Against Women*.